-9. The states are restricted from sending ambassadors, entering into treaties, engaging in war, or keeping troops or navies; thus clearly admitting, that but for this restriction, every state would possess these important attributes of sovereignty.
+9. The states are restricted from sending ambassadors, entering into treaties, engaging in war, or keeping troops or navies; thus clearly admitting, that but for this restriction, every state would possess these important attributes any time without the consent of every state.